 What we don’t: Not as tough or dexterous as the Gordini above.

 Year after year, Dakine’s Titan and women’s-specific Sequoia are top sellers among the resort crowd.
 The logic is simple: They offer no-nonsense warmth, the right combination of features for season-long use, and a great price point.
-With substantial synthetic fill in the shell and a surprisingly thick removable liner, they’re about as insulated as gloves get in the sub-$100 price range.
+With substantial synthetic fill in the shell and a surprisingly thick removable liner, the Titan's are about as insulated as gloves get in the sub-$100 price range.
 And Dakine nailed the details with an easy-to-adjust gauntlet closure, zippered pocket on the back of the hand for adding a heat pack, and touchscreen compatibility on the liner.

 What’s not to like about the Dakine Titan and Sequoia?
-They’re priced similarly as the Gordini Storm above and deliver comparable warmth, yet fall a bit short in terms of material quality and dexterity.
+They’re priced similarly to the Gordini Storm above and deliver comparable warmth, yet fall a bit short in terms of material quality and dexterity.
 Their polyester shell is a little more prone to absorbing moisture than Gordini’s burly fabric, and we prefer the grippier palm on the Storm.
 In addition, the Titan and Sequoia’s thick liner makes it difficult to hold onto small items like a zipper, although it’s still easy to maintain a solid grip on a ski pole.
 For a step up in quality, check out the leather Dakine Excursion ($130), which forgoes the removable liner but features a 360-gram wool lining and PrimaLoft insulation.

 See the Men's Dakine Titan GTX See the Women's Dakine Sequoia GTX

-10. Leki Copper S ($120)
+13. Leki Copper S ($120)

 Leki Copper S ski glovesCuff style: Undercuff